 "Two fraternity pledges travel to a sleazy bar in search of a stripper for their college friends, unaware it is occupied by vampires."

-A star is born!
-On this day in 1980 (in Canada and the U.S.), Arachnophobia crawled onto silver screens everywhere.
-Directed by Frank Marshall, the SciFi/Fantasy starred Jeff Daniels, Julian Sands, and John Goodman.
+On this day in 1990 (in Canada and the U.S.), Arachnophobia crawled onto silver screens everywhere.
+Directed by Frank Marshall from a story by Don Jakoby, Al Williams, and Wesley Strick, the film starred Jeff Daniels, Julian Sands, John Goodman, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A species of South American killer spider hitches a lift to the U.S. in a coffin and starts to breed and kill."